amazon-connect/amazon-connect-streams/Documentation.md

 This is only valid for contact types that can accept digits, currently this is limited to softphone-enabled voice contacts.

+`sendDigits()` is supported both after the call is connected and during **early media** — the period on an outbound call after dialing has started but before the remote party answers, for example, while an IVR or carrier prompt is playing.
+This allows agents to interact with automated call screenings or IVR that request DTMF input before the call is fully established.

 Optional success and failure callbacks can be provided to determine if the operation was successful.

 ### `connection.hold()`